learn-js/learn-js.github.com/_posts/posts/2014-09-09-learn-about-development-environments.md

 </div>
 </div>

-Or learn more about the book at [developmentenvironments.com](http://developmentenvironments.com).
+You can also learn more about the book at [developmentenvironments.com](http://developmentenvironments.com).